 1000 items found for your search.
 If no results were found please broaden your search.

-This editorial is featured in the 2021 Winter Carnival special issue.
+This article is featured in the 2023 Commencement & Reunions special issue.

 On June 7, College President Phil Hanlon ’77 announced that the College’s Call to Lead campaign — a community fundraising effort aimed at developing educated leaders — reached more than $3.7 billion in gifts and 60% undergraduate alumni participation, according to the Call to Lead website.
 Call to Lead is the first higher education campaign in history to reach these milestones.

 As the end of the term approaches rapidly, many students on campus are asking themselves a very important question: Who is crushing on me on Last Chances?
 The popular website, which usually launches in the spring, allows students to enter the name of their campus crush.
 The entries are anonymous unless two students add each other’s names, in which case the website reveals to both that they have “matched.”
 It is common to hear about students who match, but far less common are stories of people who are willing to make the first move.
 Heading into formal season and Senior Week at Dartmouth, we at the Editorial Board are here to encourage you to send a flitz — a flirty blitz — to that special someone.
 While websites like Last Chances help students find potential dates, it is still up to students to approach their crushes.
 Be bold, be brave and make the first move.